 Kojima: We used to run into some difficulties from PS3 that made us push it to a new level.
 Now we’re focusing on a multi-platform approach so we’re working on PCs.
 PS4 has fantastic specs that make it really easy to the transition from high-spec PCs to PS4.
 We expect that we will have very good results with PS4.

-Also, I’m a huge fan of the analogue sticks on PS4.
+Also, I’m a huge fan of the analog sticks on PS4.
 That is structurally, the way they feel, the way the player uses them.
-I have more in mind for the analogue sticks, and I think it will play very well.
+I have more in mind for the analog sticks, and I think it will play very well.
 That is a huge advantage for PS4, the DualShock 4.

 Kojima: One thing is the searchlights.
 There are a lot of searchlights in this game.
 We were able to accurately describe, in a physical way, the way the shadows and lights interact.
 Twenty six years ago, I wanted to originally put this in the game: moving through searchlights without being spotted.
 We were finally able to put it in the game.